 - 13. Indemnification.

 - 13.1 Google indemnification obligations.
-Google will defend the Customer and its Affiliates using the Services under the Customer’s Account and indemnify them against Indemnified Liabilities in any Third-Party Legal Proceeding to the extent arising from an allegation that any Service or any Google Brand Feature infringes the third party's Intellectual Property Rights.
+Google will defend the Customer and its Affiliates using the Services under the Customer’s Account and indemnify them against Indemnified Liabilities in any Third-Party Legal Proceeding to the extent arising from an allegation that any Service or any Google Brand Feature, in each case used in accordance with the Agreement, infringes the third party's Intellectual Property Rights.

 - 13.2 Customer indemnification obligations.
 The Customer will defend Google and its Affiliates providing the Services and indemnify them against Indemnified Liabilities in any Third-Party Legal Proceeding to the extent arising from (a) any Customer Data or Customer Brand Features or (b) the Customer's or an End User's use of the Services in breach of the AUP or Section 3.3 (Restrictions).